Minsifye/Portfolio/README.md

 #### [Identify_Customer_Segments](https://nbviewer.jupyter.org/github/Minsifye/Portfolio/blob/master/Identify_Customer_Segments.ipynb) -
-The data and design for this project was provided by Arvato Financial Services.
+The data and design for this project were provided by Arvato Financial Services.
 I have applied unsupervised learning techniques on demographic and spending data for a sample of German households.
-I have preprocessed the data, applied dimensionality reduction techniques, and implemented clustering algorithms to segment customers with the goal of optimizing customer outreach for a mail order company.
+I have preprocessed the data, applied dimensionality reduction techniques, and implemented clustering algorithms to segment customers with the goal of optimizing customer outreach for a mail-order company.
 A Udacity Data Scientist Nanodegree Project-Term1.

 #### [Bank_Churn_Model.ipynb](https://nbviewer.jupyter.org/github/Minsifye/Projects/blob/master/Bank_Churn_Model.ipynb) -